GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ## Typical client application workflow

-The Google Cloud IoT Device Embedded C Client is an asynchronous communication tool.
+The Device SDK is an asynchronous communication tool.
 Client applications use callbacks to monitor the state of connections and subscriptions.
 This section summarizes the high-level steps.

 Note: this section provides an overview rather than complete details.
-For more information, see the API reference in the `doc/doxygen` directory of the [Cloud IoT Edge Embedded C Client GitHub repository](https://github.com/googlecloudplatform/iot-edge-sdk-embedded-c/tree/master/).
+For more information, see the API reference in the `doc/doxygen` directory.

 ### Provisioning credentials